getoptimum/mump2p-cli/docs/guide.md

 7. **gRPC Performance:** Use `--grpc` flag for high-throughput scenarios and better performance
 8. **Health Monitoring:** Check proxy health with `./mump2p health` before long operations
 9. **Multi-Proxy Usage:** Remember that each proxy server maintains separate topic states - use `./mump2p list --service-url=<url>` to check topics on specific proxies
+10. **Debug Analysis:** Use `--debug` flag for performance monitoring and troubleshooting message flow issues

 ## Troubleshooting